jonsherrard/jott/readme.md

 	$ Format: UA-12345678-0
 	$ -> <code>

-If you have a free [Google Analytics](http://www.google.com/analytics/) account, you can add your tracking number to all pages and posts with the jott ga command.
+If you have a free [Google Analytics](http://www.google.com/analytics/) account, you can add your tracking number to all pages and posts with the 'jott ga' command.

 ## Author